Information for suppliers

 • contributing to a trading environment that supports competition, confident participants and a diverse range of suppliers in the grocery industry.

-The Commission has published two pieces of guidance for the Grocery Supply Code including a factsheet and a checklist.
+The Commission has published two pieces of guidance for the current code including a factsheet and a checklist.

 The factsheet provides an overview of the Supply Code, as well as information on the Supply Code’s background, key features and where to get more information.